Anemia: symptoms, treatment, prevention

 - poor appetite;

-The symptoms of IDA are manifested exclusively in the last stages of the disease, at the very beginning a person may not even notice that he is sick.
-In total, there are three stages of the disease:
+Symptoms of IDA appear exclusively in the last stages of the disease; at the very beginning, a person may not even notice that he is sick.
+There are three stages of the disease:

 - Latent.